 Commissioner Finkeldei said the short answer was yes because it was two separate votes.
 He said he would support the annexation and rezoning.
 He said a few months ago he voted against the Lowe's project location because it went against a lot of different sector plans in place.
 He said in this case he would support the annexation and rezoning because of the sector plan that was passed designating the land as IG.
 He said he respectfully disagreed with people who said there was no public input process.
 He said he personally sat through five Planning Commission meetings regarding the subject.
 He said it was true they did not adopt the plan everyone agreed with or liked but that there was certainly a public input process.
-He said Planning Commission, City Commission, and County Commission all adopted the sector plan.
 He said the request complies with the plan.
 He said annexation was consistent within the urban growth area and in an area that was planned for.
 He felt it was important to have IG zoned land available.
 He said regarding the domino effect, it depended if there was other land to be used.
 He felt it was important to follow plans that they pass.